 Read this quarter's Captain's Corner newsletter (pdf) - May 2019

 - Learn about forming a Neighborhood Association by visiting the Department of Housing and Community Development.

 - Learn how to create a Neighborhood Watch group in your neighborhood.

 - Citizens requesting crime statistics are welcome to use our Web-based Crime Statistics search.

 - Citizens needing to be fingerprinted may do so only at the Hardesty Multi-Service center.
 Visit our Services & Resources page for complete details.

-- All property taken as evidence or for safekeeping is stored at the Headquarters Building.
+- All property taken as evidence or for safekeeping is stored at the EPIC Center.
 Call 520-791-4458 for further information, or visit the Services & Resources page.

 - City Council Wards: Ward I, Ward II, Ward III, Ward IV, Ward V, Ward VI